-3.2.4 threat: A potential security violation that arises from taking advantage of a vulnerability caused by high-altitude electromagnetic pulses (HEMP) or high-power electromagnetic (HPEM)

-emissions, and which could lead to a lack of confidentiality due to an insufficient electromagnetic emanation security (EMSEC).
-The level of an HPEM threat is defined by the intrusion area, the portability, and the availability.
-An HPEM threat is defined as the strength of the electromagnetic field that is described in clause 5.
-Parameters intrusion area, portability, and availability are defined in that same Recommendation.
+threat: A potential security violation that arises from taking advantage of a vulnerability 3.2.4 caused by high-altitude electromagnetic pulses (HEMP) or high-power electromagnetic (HPEM) emissions, and which could lead to a lack of confidentiality due to insufficient electromagnetic emanations security (EMSEC).
+The level of a HPEM threat is defined by the intrusion area, the portability and the availability but also by the strength of the electromagnetic field.

-3.2.5 vulnerability: The possibility that the equipment does not function correctly when exposed to HEMP or HPEM.
-The possibility that equipment does functional false with HEMP and HPEM
+vulnerability: The possibility that the equipment does not function correctly when exposed 3.2.5 to HEMP or HPEM.